DavidFernandezBonet/Network_Spatial_Coherence/README.md

 # Network Spatial Coherence
 How good is your network?
-This package measures the spatial coherence of a network—how closely it resembles a physical network—by assessing three key properties.
-Additionally, it can reconstruct the network's original positions using the STRND algorithm.
-Networks can be simulated, imported, and weighted based on interaction strengths.
+This package measures the spatial coherence of a network—how closely it resembles a physical network—.
+Additionally, it can reconstruct the network's original positions in space using the STRND algorithm.
+Networks can be simulated (if you don't have any) or imported, and weighted and bipartite networks are supported.
 For detailed methodologies, see [Spatial Coherence](https://www.biorxiv.org/content/10.1101/2024.05.12.593725v1.abstract) and [STRND](https://pubs.rsc.org/en/content/articlehtml/2023/nr/d2nr05435c) papers.

 ## Features
 - Analyze the spatial coherence of a network
-- Reconstruct images from purely network information
+- Reconstruct images from purely network information - like drawing a country by only knowing which train stations are connected
 - Efficient graph loading and processing (sparse matrices)
-- Handles simulated graphs, custom graphs, unweighted graphs, weighted graphs
+- Handles simulated graphs, custom graphs, unweighted graphs, weighted graphs, bipartite graphs

 ## Install